 We like to think of it as a long-term group project.
 The more knowledgeable people you have on your team, the more you can succeed.
 Don’t fall for people who oversell themselves, or give you a price before they explore your accessibility needs, or fail to make security a priority.

 The entrepreneurial spirit led you to put up a website and find a niche market.
 We love that spirit.
-It’s led us to be in business for 25 years.
-We all need to move with the changing the world, to value compliance, and know when a task can be accomplished independently and when we need to call an expert.
+It’s led us to be in business for nearly 30 years.
+We all need to move with the changing world, value compliance, and know when a task can be accomplished independently and when we need to call an expert.

 This post was written by